 Les Grands Buffets – Narbonne.
 A famous all you can eat buffet which is very popular with visitors judging by how difficult it is to get a reservation in the summer.
 Recently entered the Guiness book of world records for the largest cheese selection in the world!
 The chocolate fountain is pretty big too!

-Auberge de St Martin – Beaufort.
-A restaurant that has been run by the same French family for many years.
-You can watch some of the food being cooked on the BBQ whilst sitting at your table.
+Table 'O – Beaufort.
+A restaurant with a lovely terrace where you can watch some of the food being cooked on the BBQ whilst sitting at your table.
 A visit here always brings back memories of our first summer at Mimarmel, in 2011, when we watched the Tour de France pass by from a spot just outside this restaurant.

 PLEASE FEEL FREE TO ADD A COMMENT IN OUR VISITORS BOOK IF YOU FIND A RESTAURANT NOT LISTED ABOVE THAT YOU PARTICULARLY ENJOYED!
 THERE ARE SO MANY TO TRY IN THE REGION!
 PLEASE ALSO PIN THEIR BUSINESS CARD TO THE NOTICE BOARD IF YOU PICK ONE UP!